pyroscope/pimp-my-box/docs/setup.rst

 *Jessie* (2.7.9), or *Stretch* (2.7.13).

+.. _run-ansible:

 Running the Playbook
 --------------------

 To execute the playbook, call ``ansible-playbook -i hosts site.yml``.
+The initial installation will take a while, so be patient.

 If your Linux release isn't supported with a pre-built package, you'll see a message like the following:

 ::

     WARNING - No DEB package URL defined for '‹platform›', you need to install /opt/rtorrent manually!

 In that case, `compile a binary yourself`_.
-If you want to run a *rTorrent-PS* version that is not yet released to *Bintray*, do the same.
+If you want to run a *rTorrent-PS* version that is not yet released to `Bintray`_, do the same.

 If you added more than one host into the ``box`` group and want to only